 Student-athletes in this class will participate in off-season skill training and conditioning programs for the college's intercollegiate softball team.
 This class provides an advanced strength and conditioning program specific to softball with emphasis on skills, fundamentals, injury prevention, and safety.
 The student also learns new rules and strategic plays necessary for competition at advanced levels.

-Class No Component Start/End Time Days Instructor Room 12728 LAB 12:10 pm - 3:30 pm TWTh Campbell, S D FIELD THIS CLASS WILL BE HELD IN-PER SON, ON LAHC CAMPUS.
-I nstructor email: campbesd@lahc.edu (Starts 01/02/2024 , Ends 02/04/202 4)
+Class No Component Start/End Time Days Instructor Room 11926 LAB 12:10 pm - 3:30 pm TWTh Campbell, S D FIELD Instructor email: campbesd@lahc.edu

 MATHEMATICS